 The real key to winning matches when you haven’t been playing as much or playing bad is to simplify everything.

 This means shorten your swing too.
-Shorten your backswing on your groundstrokes, simplify your serve, and keep a VERY short swing on your volleys.
+Shorten your backswing on your groundstrokes, simplify your serve, and keep a VERY short swing on your volley technique.

 As you get into a rhythm and start to feel better, you can add a little extra pace and pop to your shots.